zzyzek/sandbox/notes/POMS-Future-Research.md

 So, another embryonic idea:

 * map obstinate regions
-* create a neighbor warp region where they all overlap from a block width path through the homogeneous region, choosing the relative warp region location based off of a discretized voronoi region to give some semblance of direction ... or maybe even just biased in the direction of other obstinate regions
+* create inventory of homogeneous regions
+* find paths (`A*`? vornoi?) from each pair of obstinate regions to each other to find a schedule of warp region placement
+* weight cells for potential softening based on their initial homogeneous inventory proximity and whether an obstinate region is trapped within a resolved wall (more below)
+* create a neighbor warp region for each pair of connected obstinate regions, marking admissible cells to connect the obstinate regions to the warp regions
 * solve
-* throw away the warp region
+  - throw away the warp region
-* dilate
+  - if we can't solve, soften
+  - if we can solve, dilate obstinate regions
 * loop

 The idea is that we'll constantly identify obstinate regions and provide